Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/modules.md

 > Example: :namespoof help

-## :noclip
+## noclip
 ### At A Glance
-The `NoClip` detection module prevents players from phasing through solid blocks.
+The `noclip` detection module prevents players from phasing through solid blocks.
 It is essential for catching exploits that bypass normal collision mechanics, ensuring fair gameplay.
 Level 4 staff can monitor it via chat or GUI alerts.

 ### How It Works